What is the light behaviour through different media?

 The transparent medium

-The transparent medium is the medium which permits most light to pass through, the objects can be seen clearly through a transparent medium, the materials like the air, the pure water, the glass cup and the clear glass in a window are called transparent.
+The transparent medium is the medium that permits most light to pass through them with little to no scattering or absorption, the objects can be seen clearly through a transparent medium, and images formed behind the object are undistorted.
+Examples of transparent materials include the air, the pure water, the glass cup, and the clear glass in a window are called transparent.

 The transparent medium transmits all visible light, the color of a transparent object depends on the color of light that transmits, So if red light passes through a transparent object, the emerging light is red.